zsiskos/mintbean-hackathon-tell-my-story/README.md

 # My First Mintbean Hackathon: Use Data to Tell My Story
-I particpated in my first hackathon, which had a smiple objective: In 4 hours, build a website that uses Google charts to tell my life story.
+I particpated in my first hackathon, which had a simple objective: In 4 hours, build a website that uses Google charts to tell my life story.

 *To read more about the challenge, [check this out](https://github.com/MintbeanHackathons/2020-05-20-tell-your-story-in-data/blob/master/Challenge.md "Hackathon instructions")*